 The higher the elevation that coffee is grown, the more robust and flavorful it is.
 Higher altitudes possess more necessities that coffee plants need to not only grow but thrive.
 Around 5,000 feet, there’s more access to sunshine, stable temperatures, and moderate rainfall.
-For Guatemala, there are several regions that fit this description perfectly.
+For Guatemala, several regions fit this description perfectly.

-However, there are other factors besides elevation that influence the quality of Guatemalan (and really any) coffee.
+However, there are other factors besides elevation that influence the quality of Guatemalan (and any) coffee.
 Things like soil quality, rainfall amount, exposure to sunlight, and cultivation methods all affect the roasting and overall flavor of the coffee beans.

 Best Guatemalan Coffee Brands